 4. Set Plugins and Themes to Update Automatically

 Typically, plugins and themes are things you’ll need to update manually.
 After all, updates are released at different times for each.
 But again, if you’re not someone who makes site maintenance a regular thing, you may wish to configure automatic updates so everything stays current without necessitating your immediate intervention.
+According to WP White Security, 29% of hacked WordPress sites, were hacked via a security issue in their WordPress Theme, and 22% were hacked via a security issue in their WordPress Plugins.

 5. Eliminate PHP Error Reporting